huggingface/community-events/huggan/README.md

 dataset.push_to_hub("huggan/name-of-your-dataset")
 ```

 Et voila!
-Your dataset is now available on the hub :) If you wait a bit, the Dataset viewer should be able to preview images in the browser (check for instance [this edges2shoes dataset](https://huggingface.co/datasets/huggan/edges2shoes)).
+Your dataset is now available on the hub :) If you wait a bit, the Dataset viewer should be able to preview images in the browser.
+The MetFaces dataset can be seen here: https://huggingface.co/datasets/huggan/metfaces.

 The cool thing is that anyone can now access this dataset from anywhere, using `load_dataset`.

 ### 2. Train a model and push to hub